dngvbngc/FlashCard/README.md

     2. On demo day, I noticed many testers was surprised that the prompt for `subject` appeared after the prompt for `set name`, because they had already put the name of the subject in the set name.
 Therefore, I moved the prompt for the `subject` before the prompt for the `set name`.

  - If you could go back in time and give your past self some **advice** about this project, what hints would you give?
     - Remember to close all instances of Connection after using them.
-Forgetting to close a connection might yeild unexpected SQL-BUSY Exceptions.
+Forgetting to close a connection might yield unexpected SQL-BUSY Exceptions.